sarkarsrijon/sarkarsrijon.github.io/_pages/about.md

 Originally from Kolkata India, I started at Emory University fall of 2023, and I'm planning to major in Math with Quantum Information or Biophysics.

 I took a gap year before undergrad and traveled to explore various communities.
-Eager about bioengineering and startups, I'm exploring Oncology from a mathematical perspective.
+Eager about bioengineering and startups, I'm exploring protein design and oncology from a mathematical perspective.

 I'm grateful to be a part of various communities such as [Emergent Ventures](https://marginalrevolution.com/marginalrevolution/2023/08/emergent-ventures-india-cohort-five.html), Effective Altruism, [Spirit of Ramanujan Fellowship](https://www.templetonworldcharity.org/blog/finding-todays-ramanujans-spirit-ramanujan-stem-talent-initiative), SPARC (Berkeley 2022), Monsoon Math, and Yale YGS, among others.